 How getting listed on a Tier 1 exchange can benefit you:

 These are good average performers from CoinMarketCap’s Top 50.
-This group includes less well-known exchanges such as:
+This group includes less well-known platforms such as:

 Tier 2 exchanges usually set softer—and fewer—requirements:

 Tier 2 exchanges focus more on earning from listing payments they receive from newcomers.
-The listing fee starts from 30,000 USDT and may reach 300,000 USDT.
+They charge 30,000–300,000 USDT for this service.

 How getting listed on a Tier 2 exchange can benefit you: